Project Vertical Tops Out Rainier

 SKI Magazine, August 2018

 I love it when one of my favorite outdoor pieces also becomes my go-to for everyday creature comfort.
 That’s been the case with the Solstice Hoody from new outdoor brand Bight.
 I’ve put 100-percent spun polyester top through its paces during chilly morning runs and variable-temperature mountain hikes, and it hasn’t disappointed, moving moisture away to keep me cool and providing warmth when my inner furnace powered down.
-Continue Reading ….
+Read full article ….

 Polartec’s Synthetic Insulation Is Now Fully Recycled